Estadio General Francisco Morazán: Under 17

 In July 2014 The Confederation of North, Central American and Caribbean Association Football, granted San Pedro Sula the rights to organize the qualifying tournament for the Chile 2015 World Cup for teams Under 17.

 The tournament was held from February 27 to March 14, 2015.
 Honduras played all of its games against Cuba, Jamaica, and the United States at estadio Morazan.
 While Costa Rica, Canada, Mexico and Trinidad and Tobago went to the Olimpico Metropolitano stadium of the same city of San Pedro Sula.

 In the end, the tournament was a total success.
 Honduras, Mexico, United States and Costa Rica qualified for the world cup.
 The final game between Mexico and Honduras that was initially scheduled for the estadio Olimpico was moved to Estadio Morazan, where the Mexican team was crowned the tournament's champion.

 Men’s senior national football team

 In modern times, the Francisco Morazan Stadium has also hosted qualifying games for the senior national soccer team.
-In 1996, the Honduras national fooyball team played games against Jamaica (0-0), Saint Vincent (11-3), and the historic win (2-1) against Mexico on September 21, 1996.
+In 1996, the Honduras national football team played games against Jamaica (0-0), Saint Vincent (11-3), and the historic win (2-1) against Mexico on September 21, 1996.
 These games were qualifiers for the World Cup to be held later in France in 1998.